search

 Can I repeat or re-sit sections?
 At what extra cost?

-What is the qualification I will receive, and by whom is it recognized?
+What is the title/certification I will receive, and by whom is it recognized?

 What are the vocational prospects?

 The vocational prospects are wide and varied.
-Most people are working in senior homes, hospitals, hospices however, others work in birthing rooms, children’s hospitals, cancer support centers, private sector, at-risk teen centers and centers for children with developmental needs.
-Some people have worked in prisons and others with animals.
-We serve the critically and chronically ill and the dying.
-See our OPPORTUNITIES page to see what awaits you!
+Most of our graduates work in senior living centers, hospitals and hospices.
+Others work in birthing rooms, children’s hospitals, cancer support centers, private sector, at-risk teen centers and centers for children with developmental needs.
+Still others work in prisons and animal shelters.
+We serve the critically and chronically ill, and the dying.

 Will I get advice and training in getting work in this arena?